laravel/cashier-stripe/UPGRADE.md

 If you were relying on catching the `\Stripe\Error\Card` exception before you should now rely on catching the `Laravel\Cashier\Exceptions\SubscriptionCreationFailed` exception instead.

-### Card failure upon plan swapping
+### Card Failure When Swapping Plans

-Previously, when a plan swap was attempted and payment failed, the exception was cascaded to the end user and the update to the subscription in the app was not performed.
-However, the update to the subscription in Stripe itself was performed and the two states would be out of sync unless you implemented webhooks.
+Previously, when a user attempted to change subscription plans and their payment failed, the resulting exception bubbled up to the end user and the update to the subscription in the application was not performed.
+However, the subscription was still updated in Stripe itself resulting in the application and Stripe becoming out of sync.

-We've decided to catch the card failure exception and allow the plan swap to continue regardless of the failed payment.
-This leaves the subscription in a "past_due" state.
-This is because payment failure will be handled by Stripe and Stripe may attempt to retry the payment later on.
-When payment finally fails on its last attempt Stripe will send out a webhook to update the subscription in the way you specified in its settings: https://stripe.com/docs/billing/lifecycle#settings
+However, Cashier will now catch the payment failure exception while allowing the plan swap to continue.
+The payment failure will be handled by Stripe and Stripe may attempt to retry the payment at a later time.
+If the payment fails during the final retry attempt, Stripe will execute the action you have configured in your billing settings: https://stripe.com/docs/billing/lifecycle#settings

-The change you should accommodate for is to implement Stripe's webhooks to let Cashier update the subscription automatically.
-[See our instructions for setting up Stripe webhooks with Cashier.](https://laravel.com/docs/master/billing#handling-stripe-webhooks)
+Therefore, you should ensure you have configured Cashier to handle Stripe's webhooks.
+When configured properly, this will allow Cashier to mark the subscription as cancelled when the final payment retry attempt fails and Stripe notifies your application via a webhook request.
+Please refer to our [instructions for setting up Stripe webhooks with Cashier.](https://laravel.com/docs/master/billing#handling-stripe-webhooks).

 ## Upgrading To 9.0 From 8.0